aiola-lab/aiola-js-sdk/README.md

 1. **Generate Access Token**: Use your API key to create a temporary access token
 2. **Create Client**: Use the access token to instantiate the client, make sure to save

-This approach provides better security and proper session management.

 #### Step 1: Generate Access Token

 ```typescript